mraichelson/cyberpunk-red-tabbed/README.md

 # Cyberpunk Red Tabbed

-A character sheet for use on Roll20.
+A character sheet for [Cyberpunk Red](https://rtalsoriangames.com/cyberpunk/) by [R. Talsorian Games](https://rtalsoriangames.com/) for use on Roll20.

 ## About